 Oh, yeah!
 There are many variations of this drink as follows:

-- Caipifruta – consists of cachaça, crushed fresh fruits, sugar, and crushed ice.
-The most popular fresh fruits used to create this drink are tangerine, kiwi, passion fruit, pineapple, lemon, grapes, mango, cajá, cashew fruit, açaí, pomegranate caipirinha, tomato basil caipirinha, and strawberry caipirinha.
+- Caipifruta – made of cachaça, crushed fresh fruits, sugar, and crushed ice.
+The usual fruits used are kiwi, passion fruit, lemon, grapes, mango, cajá, cashew fruit, açaí, pomegranate caipirinha, tomato basil caipirinha, and strawberry caipirinha.

 - Caipiroska or Caipivodka – made with vodka instead of cachaça.